xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 It's important to note that if you have a hot observable, you can make it cold only from the moment you run the conversion.
 If by the time you make the conversion a notification is already emitted, you can't reproduce them.

 To make an observable cold, you need to use the same tools that made a cold observable hot.
 The only difference is that, in addition to multicasting notifications as they happen, you need to store the notifications and replay them when an observer subscribes.
 This is what the `Replay` operator does (shown in figure 7.12), and it has many overloads to support doing just that.
-All of the overloads create a `ReplaySubject<T>` that you can use inside `ConnectableObservable`.
+All of the overloads create a `ReplaySubject<'T>` that you can use inside `ConnectableObservable`.

 Figure 7.12 Turning a hot observable to a cold observable is necessary when you want to capture emissions and replay them.